songair/songair.github.io/_posts/2021-11-20-audit-logs.md

 for hosting web applications, similar to PHP and ASP.NET.
 The evolution of Java Servlet is part of the Java Specification Requests ([JSRs](https://jcp.org/en/jsr/all)).
-The latest one is Java Servlet 4.0 (JSR-369) started on 2017.
+The latest one is Java Servlet 4.0 (JSR-369) started in 2017.

 In our case, we can implement a simple Servlet filter to intercept the HTTP request or response using the `doFilter()` method.
 Inside the method, you must call the filter chain to pass the request and response to the next filter so that they are handled.
 Otherwise, the request will be dropped (filtered), which is not desired.
 Then, you can implement the actual auditing logic before or after the chain.
-I perfer after the chain because in this case, we will have the information of both the HTTP request and the HTTP response, which makes the auditing logging more complet.
+I prefer after the chain because in this case, we will have the information of both the HTTP request and the HTTP response, which makes the auditing logging more complete.

 ```java
 import javax.servlet.*;